-Marking can take many forms, it might be completed by the teacher, a learning support assistant or the child.
-The teacher will determine 'who?' and 'what?' form marking will be most effective to ensure maximum impact on progress and learning.
+Marking can take many forms.
+It might be completed by the teacher, a teaching assistant or the child.
+The teacher will determine 'who?' and 'what?' form of marking will be most effective to ensure the maximum impact in terms of progress and learning.